 Because children of narcissists learned at a young age that they were never good enough for their parents, even if it was something as small as not making the bed correctly or failing to complete homework on time, these kids often have chronic self-blame going into adulthood.
 This is because they are always thinking about what could have been done better.

 Children of narcissists often develop fears.
-They may fear that they are not loved or cared about by anyone.
+They may fear that they are not loved or cared by anyone.
 They may feel anxious about messing up or how future events will play out.
 They may also fear being abandoned and left all alone, which can lead to anxiety and depressive disorders because children who grow up with narcissistic parents never feel like anything is good enough for them in any way.

-The effects of growing up with a narcissistic parent can last well into adulthood as children grow older when they do not receive enough support or validation from their parents.
+The effects of growing up with a narcissistic parent can last well into adulthood as children grow older when they do not receive enough emotional support or validation from their parents.

 These traits are often found in the children of a narcissist because it is what their narcissistic parent taught them.
 Children who grow up around toxic behaviors tend to learn them themselves (which leads back to living vicariously through the child), making these behaviors hard to break without support and help from family members or professionals.